jag-k/pydantic-settings-export/README.md

 pip install pydantic-settings-export
 # or
 pipx install pydantic-settings-export  # for a global installation and using as a CLI
+# or
+uv tool install pydantic-settings-export
 ```

 ## Usage

-You can see the examples of usage this package in the [./docs/Configuration.md](./docs/Configuration.md) and [.env.example](./.env.example).
+You can see the usage examples of this package in the [./docs/Configuration.md](https://github.com/jag-k/pydantic-settings-export/blob/main/docs/Configuration.md) and [.env.example](https://github.com/jag-k/pydantic-settings-export/blob/main/.env.example).

 ### As code